turingschool/curriculum/source/projects/sales_engine.markdown

 ### Getting Started

-1. One team member forks the repository at https://github.com/turingschool/sales_engine
+1. One team member clones the repository at https://github.com/turingschool/sales_engine.
-2. Add the other team members as collaborators
+2. `cd sales_engine`
+3. `git rm remote origin`
+4. Create a new repository on Github, then add that remote to your `sales_engine` from the command line.
+5. Push your repository to the new remote origin.
+6. Add your teammate(s) as collaborators.
+7. Create a [Waffle.io](http://waffle.io) account for project management.

 ### Data Supplied